fifolifo/redisfb2k/README.md

 Play counts will be lost when sync are not performed regularly due to the asynchronous operation of this process.
 Example:
-PC A and PC B used this script to update the play count statistic for song C to 5 on the Redis db and locally.
+- PC A and PC B used this script to update the play count statistic for song C to 5 on the Redis db and locally.
-Since then, PC A has played song C two more time.
+- Since then, PC A has played song C two more time.
 PLay count is now at 7.
-Since then, PC B has played song C one more time.
+- Since then, PC B has played song C one more time.
 Play count is now at 6.
-When PC A and PC B use this script to update the playcount on the Redis db.
+- When PC A and PC B use this script to update the playcount on the Redis db.
-The play count stored on the Redis db for song C will be 7.
+- The play count stored on the Redis db for song C will be 7.
-In this example, one play count from PC B has been lost.
+- One play count from PC B has been lost.

 Songs that have been deleted/removed from the foobar library will be orphaned on the redis db.
 This is because there is no information on how the hash keys for a song are created by foobar2000.
 Without this information, it is not possible to identify the proper record on the db for removal.